the-expanse/SideQuestWiki/BMBF.md

 Both `BMBF_TVWrapper.apk` And `com.weloveoculus.BMBF.apk` are for manual installation only so unless you have issues with the auto installer they are un needed but can be installed in SideQuest top right with the APK installation button top left of SideQuest.

+### - After installing BMBF

-After installing it make sure to connect your headset then run the BMBF installer to let it install BMBF to your headset.
+Make sure to connect your headset then run the BMBF installer to let it install BMBF to your headset.

+After installing BMBF you should make sure to run the game without syncing any other custom songs yet, to do so just head in in headset and run Beatsaber from Oculus TVs Channels Sub section, to make sure beatsaber is properly working and connected, Restarting your Quest device also helps so make sure to try that as well if having issues.

-If you had purchased DLC, mods or custom songs installed before hand It will automatically transfer them to its self, If not go to the Tools tab in BMBF in PC or Headset and click Reload Song Folder , Then sync and launch the game and they should appear then.
+If you had purchased DLC, mods or custom songs installed before hand It will automatically transfer them to its self, If they are not present go to the Tools tab in BMBF in PC or Headset and click Reload Song Folder, Then sync and launch the game and they should appear then.

+### - PC song and mod management

 You can manage BMBF on PC connecting your headset to your PC and RE:running the installer, clicking the switch that appears to the "on" position in the switch and  clicking
 "Open BMBF" it will open a page for it,

-If BMBF askes for Beatsaber to be installed close the PC Installer/Launcher then in headset open BMBF in Oculus TVs Channels subsection and run the Beatsaber from it to solo mode before closing it, Dis and reconnecting your headset from your PC and Re:running the installer, Make sure to wait for it to say connected in the bottom left before flipping it on and clicking "open BMBF"
+### - If BMBF acts like Beatsaber isn't installed

+Close the PC Installer/Launcher then in headset open BMBF in Oculus TVs Channels subsection and run the Beatsaber from it to solo mode before closing it, Dis and reconnecting your headset from your PC and Re:running the installer, Make sure to wait for it to say connected in the bottom left before flipping it on and clicking "open BMBF"
-After installing BMBF you should make sure to run the game without syncing any other custom songs yet, to do so just head in in headset and run Beatsaber from Oculus TVs Channels Sub section, to make sure beatsaber is properly working and connected, Restarting your Quest device also helps so make sure to try that as well if having issues.

-Also do remember that to update beatsaber you need to uninstall it via SideQuests my `Apps Tab` (or within BMBFs tools section if installed already from Oculus TV) You can then install the most up-to-date version of beatsaber directly from the Oculus store, after that you can uninstall the old BMBF version from your PC before installing and running it as normal.

 ## The BMBF installer is also a launcher so if you launch the BMBF installer when connected to your headset a second time it will allow you to click "Open BMBF" and it will launch a web page allowing management of BMBF and your songs and mods from PC, letting users install zips manually of songs and mods from it's UPLOAD tab